adhithin/P5Candyyyy/README.md

 we use the employment of CRUD as a DATABASE.

-CREATE is used i our ratings and reviews, when users add
+CREATE is used in our ratings and reviews, when users add a review of the game. they include their name, a rating from 1-5, and a comment.
+<a href="https://github.com/adhithin/P5Candyyyy/blob/2cd317c8a0bb2203be14b4b2d60d673801f3fff6/views.py#L72"> link to code for ratings </a>

 ### SQL

 We use SQL databases to capture data.
+In our arcade, we use the employment of two tables: one for the game leaderboards, as well as one for the reviews and ratings.

+#### Leaderboards:

 ### API